canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-setup-k8s.md

 #### S3-compatible object storages

-In order to connect Charmed Spark with an S3-compatible object storage, the following configurations need to be specified:
+To connect Charmed Spark with an S3-compatible object storage, the following configurations need to be specified:

 * *access_key*